 Guest Post: Elise Broach–Characters with Charisma

-Since I’ll be teaching a workshop at Highlights this October with Chris Tebbetts (and guest editor Aubrey Poole) called Getting Your Middle Grade Unstuck, I’ve been thinking about ways to get characters “unstuck.”
+Since I’ll be teaching a workshop with Chris Tebbetts called Getting Your Middle Grade and Young Adult Novel Unstuck, I’ve been thinking about ways to get characters “unstuck.”
 Recently in The New York Times, I was struck by a quote from the writer Lawrence Osborne (author of Beautiful Animals.)
 He said, “I’ve got everything against likable characters.
 Likable characters are usually completely forgettable and we don’t really care.”

 That statement certainly flies in the face of conventional wisdom.
 Think how often as a writer you’re encouraged to create likable characters.
 In the holy grail of what makes a book memorable and successful, we’re often told that a likable character is essential.
 But I think Osborne has a point.
 The qualities that make someone likable–friendliness, kindness, reliability–can seem ordinary and even boring in a book character.
 In thinking about my favorite children’s book characters, I wonder if what they have in common is less “likability” than something more elusive, something I’ll call charisma.